Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

-# Enable passwordless login with FIDO2
+# Add passwordless login with FIDO2

 FIDO2 lets you go passwordless by allowing your application users to use hardware-based authenticators in place of passwords.
 Application users can either use a FIDO2 supported hardware security key or a built-in authenticator on their devices such as a fingerprint scanner, TouchID, FaceID or Windows Hello to authenticate.